-The Bundesverband Deutscher Gartenfreunde (BDG). (the German Allotment Garden federation) is the central organization of the allotment garden associations and defends their interests.
+The Bundesverband Deutscher Gartenfreunde (BDG). (the German Allotment Garden federation) is the central organisation of the allotment garden associations and defends their interests.

 20 national federations with 15,000 allotment associations are affiliated with the central federation.
-There are today approximaely 940,000 allotments in Germany.
-They cover a surface of 46.640 hectares and are intensively used by 4,000,000 people.
+There are today a total of 940,000 allotments in Germany.
+They cover a surface of 46,640 hectares and are intensively used by 4,000,000 people.

 Allotment gardens play an important role as recreation and natural area in the cities, especially in the densely built Germany.
+The cultivation of fresh fruit and vegetables with bioquality brings a noticable relieve to the household budget of allotment gardener families.
 They are an important compensation for people living in town.
 But all benefit from allotments: The allotment sites constitute an important part of the "green lungs" in the urban concentrations.
 They bring light and air in built up areas, equilibrate the increasing sealing of our landscape and provide a better urban climate.